 By Chuck Pollycutt

-Read more about Plourd in the September/October 2012 edition of Valley Women Magazine in print or our online E-Edition
+Read more about MANA and three past scholarship recipients in the December 2012 edition of Valley Women Magazine in print or our online E-Edition.

 Copyright © 2013, Imperial Valley Press